 Now THIS is a delicious side dish recipe the whole family can get behind!
 Creamy Chorizo Sausage and Green Bean Casserole – because Chorizo makes everything taste better!
 It has super easy homemade creamy sauce that is slightly smokey from the chorizo.
 The mushrooms give earthy flavor and that familiar green bean casserole flavor.
 This recipe is savory, smokey, hearty, and oh-so-yummy!

 You can also make this ahead and simply reheat for Thanksgiving Dinner!
-If you want more tips for planning and prepped ahead for your Thanksgiving Dinner, click to get my FREE Thanksgiving Dinner Guide today!
+If you want more tips for planning and prepped ahead for your Thanksgiving Dinner, click to get your Thanksgiving Dinner Guide today!
 You will get:

 - Tips for an easier and enjoyable Thanksgiving Dinner